-Feeling dizzy for no reason, vertigo and lightheadedness are an anxiety symptom.
+Feeling dizzy for no reason?
+Got vertigo and lightheadedness?
 Here’s how to calm your sudden dizzy spells that seem to come from nowhere.

 I am sure you know what I’m talking about.
 Anxiety dizziness seems to just come out of nowhere and it can hit you like a ton of bricks.